-The KTM Padang Rengas Railway Station (Stesen Keretapi Padang Rengas) lies on the KTMB Malaysia North - South Line in the state of Perak and offers regular Komuter Train Services northbound to Bukit Mertajam and Butterworth Penang.
+The KTM Padang Rengas Railway Station (Stesen Keretapi Padang Rengas) lies on the KTMB Malaysia West Coast Line in the state of Perak and offers regular Komuter Train Services northbound to Bukit Mertajam and Butterworth Penang, and southbound to Ipoh.

 There are also a few ETS long distance services that stop here.

-These regular trains run up and down to BM, where you can change onto the Butterworth to Padang Besar Komuter Services to travel further north all the way to the Malaysia - Thailand border at Padang Besar), then on to Bukit Tengah and Butterworth (Penang Sentral).
+These regular trains run up and down to BM (where you can change onto the Butterworth to Padang Besar Komuter Services to travel further north all the way to the Malaysia - Thailand border at Padang Besar), then on to Bukit Tengah and Butterworth (Penang Sentral).

-KTM Komuter Train services stop at the following stations from Padang Rengas (from south to north) :
+KTM Komuter Train services travelling north stop at the following stations from Padang Rengas (from south to north):

-Taiping, Kamunting, Bagan Serai, Parit Buntar, Nibong Tebal, Simpang Ampat and Bukit Mertajam.
+Taiping, Kamunting, Bagan Serai, Parit Buntar, Nibong Tebal, Simpang Ampat, Bukit Mertajam, Bukit Tengah, and Butterworth.

-Change trains at Bukit Mertajam for services to Tasek Gelugor, Sungai Petani, Gurun, Kobh, Alor Setar, Anak Bukit, Kodiang, Arau, Bukit Ketri and Padang Besar (Thai border).
+Change trains at Bukit Mertajam for services to Tasek Gelugor, Sungai Petani, Gurun, Kobah, Alor Setar, Anak Bukit, Kodiang, Arau, Bukit Ketri and Padang Besar (Thai border).

 From Padang Besar you can continue into Thailand on SRT Shuttle Trains to Hat Yai or the International Express to Bangkok.

-The high speed KTMB Electric Train Service (ETS) only stops here once a day in either direction
+The high speed KTMB Electric Train Service (ETS) only stops here a few times a day in either direction

-If you want to travel to or from Padang Rengas by other ETS services from the north or south, you will have to travel by commuter to Taiping first.
+If you want to travel to or from Padang Rengas by other ETS services to the north, you will have to travel by commuter to Taiping first.